 Allergic episodes may be avoided if you will stay away from foods, medications, or other conditions that will trigger angioedema.
 If you do not know the cause of your episodes, you should keep track of foods, situations, and symptoms associated with your symptoms.

 Your doctor will recommend that you take antihistamines every day instead of just taking them when needed.
 This will help you avoid episodes, make the occurrence less often, or be less dangerous.
-Do not wait for the medicine to start working when you need relief from your angioedema.
+Do not wait for the cold medicine to start working when you need relief from your angioedema.

 Risks of Having Angioedema

 Certain factors can increase your risk of developing angioedema, including:

 - A previous incidence of angioedema or hives